SoftwareAG/c8y-docs/content/changes-platform/cl-restapi.md

 #### -Announcement- Change in full text search feature of Inventory API

-As of a future version, the full text search functionality will only include the following properties:
+Starting from a future version, the full text search functionality will only include the following properties:
 * `_id`
 * `name`
 * `type`